Custom Search

 Refraction

 This effect occurs to varying degrees depending on how rough or smooth the surface is, and the strength of the light.
 Less light = less refraction.
-More sediment in the water = less light = less refraction.
+More light = more refraction.

-We'll go into some painting techniques that create this effect a little later.
+We'll go into some painting techniques to create this effect a little later.

 Reflection

-Each time a wave, big or small rises, it reflects light.
+Each time a wave rises, big or small, it reflects light.
 Whatever is behind the wave (relative to you) needs to be represented - regardless of the substrate, and regardless of the colour of the water.

 I've probably made all this sound more complicated than it is but I promise to show you easy ways of representing and painting the elements.